maurei/ph2-pA-week-1-passion-project/README.md

 For an MVP, I will only implement a feature that allows for manual manipulation of a specific account.
 Later on, I hope to add a feature that if provided with a monthly bill (.CSV), it automatically generates manipulations for all users.
 Also, I could implement features that allow user-to-user transfers (skipping the treasurer), a real payment feature (transfer money to the real fraternity accounts and have it automatically generate the corresponding manipulation in FiscAres) and many more.

+## About the design (approval needed)

+### Tables/models

+#### Users table

+* all personal info
+* acces level (member or treasurer)

+#### Accounts table

+Belongs to user
+Has many manipulations

+* account info
+* balans

+#### Manipulations

+Belongs to account

+* manipulation value
+* corresponding event
+* date of corresponding event
+* additional description

+### features

+* users can (and must) logon to see anything.
+* landing page after login
+⋅* shows top 5 positive and negative balances
+⋅⋅* if normal member: show account information and list of all transactions ⋅⋅* if treasurer: show control panel
+⋅⋅⋅* CRUD user
+⋅⋅⋅* list of all users with their balances
+⋅⋅⋅* show user specific manipulation list + account info ⋅⋅⋅* manual manipulation form: update a users account

+I guess this is my MVP.
+Validations and and (validation) errors will be handled nicely, (some) tests will be written.
+Then I would like to implement some AJAX, And after that, all remaining time I will spend on making it pretty, but probably not after all of the above functionality is in there.